hdShang/arxiv-daily/docs/cs-AI/2025-06-22/papers/250618183v3-reasoning-about-uncertainty-do-reasoning-models-know-when-they-dont-.md

 ---
 layout: default
-title: Reasoning about Uncertainty: Do Reasoning Models Know When They Don't Know?
+title: "Reasoning about Uncertainty: Do Reasoning Models Know When They Don't Know?"
 ---

 # Reasoning about Uncertainty: Do Reasoning Models Know When They Don't Know?